 - Weekly active users

 - Weekly active users change

-When PX is configured with Salesforce, you can view and search all the articles available in Salesforce through Knowledge Center Bot.
-Once you authenticate with salesforce, integration for salesforce knowledge is enabled automatically.
+When PX is configured with Salesforce, you can view and search all the articles available in Salesforce through PX Knowledge Center Bot.
+To configure this, read the Integrate Salesforce Knowledge Base with Knowledge Center Bot article.